sreenathkspanikker/osn/README.md

 1. Perfect pixel
 2. Responsive for all devices
-3. PAyment successfull popup with 5 second timout.
+3. Payment successful popup with 5 second timeout.

 ## Main Page